ProfessorKazarinoff/jupyterhub-engr101/docs/docs/what_is_jupyterhub.md

 ## Next Steps

-Next, we'll review what tools need installed on our local comptuer to deploy JupterHub.
+Next, we'll review the tools used on our local computer to deploy JupterHub.
+These tools include PuTTY and FileZilla.
 We'll also review the standard locations for JupyterHub configuration and runtime files.